 Looking to ride your bike but want some new ideas?
 We’ve got ‘em!
-Check out our list of recurring and annual cycling events which includes social rides, group road rides, gran fondos, charity events and more!
+Check out our list of cycling events which includes bike classes, social rides, group road rides, gran fondos, charity events and more!

 Know about an event but don’t see it listed?
 Send the event information – making sure to include the event name, date(s) and a link or URL – to email@example.com.